-Trump slaps on sanctions as Iran tension mounts
+Trump slaps sanctions on Iran as tension mounts

 US Treasury officials hope that preventing Iran's networks in Lebanon and China from buying US goods or using the US financial system will curtail their activity.

-Nevertheless, Trump's pronouncements on the 2015 nuclear deal, and Iran's angry response that his taunts as "baseless" and "provocative," have raised fears of an imminent showdown.
+Nevertheless, Trump's pronouncements on the 2015 nuclear deal, and Iran's angry response that his taunts are "baseless" and "provocative," have raised fears of an imminent showdown.

-The nuclear deal obliged Iran to curtail its nuclear program and halt any weapons research in exchange for relief from US and international sanctions targeting the sector.
+The nuclear deal obliged Iran to curtail its nuclear program and halt any nuclear weapons research in exchange for relief from US and international sanctions targeting the sector.

-It was agreed between Tehran and six powers -- China, Britain, France, Germany, Russia and the US -- and Obama's White House hailed it as a blow against nuclear proliferation.
+It was agreed between Tehran and six powers -- Britain, China, France, Germany, Russia and the US -- and Obama's White House hailed it as a blow against nuclear proliferation.

-Trump, Israel and many US foreign policy hawks argue instead that the deal was too soft and that the windfall Iran won with sanctions relief will be funneled to terror networks.
+Trump, Israel and many US foreign policy hawks argue that the deal was too soft and that the windfall Iran won with sanctions relief will be funneled to terror networks.

 If the deal collapses, however, some observers fear a nuclear arms race in the Middle East.
-US officials insist that the new sanctions have no bearing on the deal -- for now.
+US officials insist the new sanctions have no bearing on the deal -- for now.

-"Iran has to determine its response to our actions.
-Iran has a choice to make," a senior administration official said.
+"Iran has to determine its response to our actions," a senior administration official said.

 "We are going to continue to respond to their behavior in an ongoing way and at an appropriate level to continue to pressure them to change their behavior."

-There will be many in Washington arguing for tougher action, and hawks in Congress have been calling for broad measures to target entire sectors of Iran's fragile economy.
+Hawks in Congress have been calling for broad measures to target entire sectors of Iran's fragile economy.

 - Severe price -

-"The designations are a good start but the procurement networks they target can be easily reconstituted," said Mark Dubowitz, CEO of the Foundation for Defense of Democracies.

-"Unless the Iranian regime pays a severe price for its malign activities, they are unlikely to stop."
+"Unless the Iranian regime pays a severe price for its malign activities, they are unlikely to stop," said Mark Dubowitz, CEO of the Foundation for Defense of Democracies.

-Think tank the Eurasia Group warned that the fate of the nuclear deal itself is in US hands and will be decided by "the harshness of the sanctions Trump puts in place."
+Think tank the Eurasia Group said the fate of the nuclear deal itself is in US hands and will be decided by "the harshness of the sanctions Trump puts in place."

-If he sticks to designating new individuals for existing sanctions as he did on Friday, the deal will probably hold, "but it is a close call," the group warned in a briefing note.
+If he sticks to designating new individuals for existing sanctions, the deal will probably hold -- "but it is a close call" -- the group said in a briefing note.

-If he aims for broader sectoral sanctions it may fall apart.
+If he aims for broader sanctions designed to hobble the Iranian economy, it may fall apart.

-Friday's list named three trading networks and individuals allegedly involved in supplying Iran's missile program.

-One against already-sanctioned Iranian businessman Abdollah Asgharzadeh involves Chinese companies and suppliers, mainly the Cosailing Business Trading Company based in Qingdao.